libertychurchuk/libertychurchuk/genesis-collective-a20-gathering.md

     video_link: false
 - template: text
   content: "<p><strong><em>Genesis Collective...
 A collective of churches and relationships
-    committed to global church planting, together.</em></strong></p><p></p><p><strong>Making
-    Sense of It All</strong></p><p>We want to invite you and your leadership team, to join with us in the beautiful nation of Wales for 3 days in what we believe and know will be a significant time of input.
-God is inviting each of us to pause, dwell and connect with Him in what has been an unknown and unfolding season.</p><p>How do we be kind to ourselves as leaders, taking the time to make sense of what we journey through and bring life and hope to those we lead.</p><p>In reality we are not always able to make sense of everything, but we can together hold on to the mysteries of the Faith, knowing that in relationship and friendship we are able to journey and navigate all that lies ahead for us.</p><p>We look forward to this time together as we worship, hear God's Word, encourage, edify and have fun.
-A great opportunity to meet and build new friendships.
-We can’t wait to see you there.</p><p><strong>Schedule:</strong></p><p>Tuesday 15th February - Global
-    Leadership Day (Invite Only)</p><p>Wednesday 16th - Friday 18th February - Main
-    Conference</p>"
+    committed to global church planting, together.</em></strong></p><p>Our Genesis Collective Western Europe Leaders Gathering will be a great time of equipping, empowering and enlarging all those who are passionate about taking the gospel to the four corners of the globe.
+We are inviting all elders/pastors, other ministry leaders and emerging leaders to join us and wait on God, connect with other leaders from around the world and be equipped to fulfil the great commission.</p><p><strong>Schedule:</strong></p><p>Monday 15th - Tuesday 16th May: Global Leadership Days (Invite Only)</p><p>Wednesday 17th - Friday 18th May - Main Conference</p>"
   display_field: ''
 - template: image-text-block
   theme: Light